Freiburg's History for Pedestrians

 Reformatory Ideas in Freiburg too

-But what happened in Freiburg during those dramatic years?
-The city is far away from Wittenberg but Zwingli's reformatory ideas had swept from Switzerland over the Rhine.
-However in Freiburg in 1522 many university professors and even the parish priest are rather inclined to Luther's ideas.
-A certain Professor Engelbrecht writes: So that you may acquire Luther's scriptures, sell all your books, shirts, shoes and pictures.
-The author of new Laws and Privileges for Freiburg Huldichus Zasius reads Luther's books with enthusiasm but when the city eventually follows the Edict of Worms requiring all people to return within the pales of the Church Zasius says: I applaud both Luther and Erasmus of Rotterdam but being a good German citizen he adds: we must obey the Emperor.
+But what happened in Freiburg during these dramatic years?
+The city is far away from Wittenberg but Zwingli's reformatory ideas sweep from Switzerland over the Rhine.
+In Freiburg in 1522 many university professors and even the parish priest are rather inclined to Luther's ideas.
+A certain Professor Philipp Engelbrecht writes: So that you may acquire Luther's scriptures, sell all your books, shirts, shoes and pictures.
+The author of new Laws and Privileges for Freiburg Huldrichus Zasius reads Luther's books with enthusiasm but when the city eventually follows the Edict of Worms requiring all people to return within the pales of the Church Zasius says: I applaud both Luther and Erasmus of Rotterdam but being a good German citizen he adds: we must obey the Emperor.
 In full obedience Freiburg's City Council decides to burn all of Luther's books and leaflets.

 The Great Peasants' Revolt of 1525